MichaelBell/tinyQV/README.md

 - INSTRET - is implemented
 - MSTATUS - Only MIE and MPIE implemented, plus a non-standard trap enable bit at bit 2.
 - MISA - read only
+- MIMPID - indicates revision.
+3 for this version.
 - MTVEC - not implemented and non-standard behaviour.
 On reset pc is set to 0x0, traps set pc to 0x4, interrupts to 0x8
 - MIE & MIP - Custom interrupts only to give granularity, plus MTI.
 Custom interrupts:
 ```